conwayyao/Craigsboat/README.md

 # Data Format
 - For each boat listing, get a single dictionary with attribute names as the keys, and values as values.
 E.g. {'id':'55341', 'price':'$5500'...}
 - Then get a list of all boat listing dictionaries: [{'id'...}, {'id'...}, {'id'...}]

+#Next Steps
+Conway:
+- figure out a way to automatically generate google map URLs with CSV files
+- host webscraper on AWS
+- schedule AWS run

+Jesse:
+- to post in Github or HTML, this is a learning exercise plz don't sue us Craigslist like you did to PadMapper
+- implement Google Analytics
+- Javascript --> select: Country, Locality according to Github CSV Files to spit out
+- refine CSS a bit